prakashtamu/technical_test_ob/README.md

 ## Task Details

+### 1. create the FrontEnd based on the muckup provided
+- **Create Add a React app that will be based on the mockup provided**:
+  - it is recommended to use NextJS and shadcn, but any component library will work.
+  - this can be served using the existing server, or you can create another server to serve the new FE app.
+  - if you decide to add a new app, make sure to add it to the docker compose file.
+  - the frontend should be mobile compatible and look good both and dsektop and on mobile.

-### 1. Start the Mock LLM Agent
+### 2. Start the Mock LLM Agent

 - Use the provided `docker-compose.yml` file to start the mock LLM agent.
-- LLM Agent URL: The mock LLM agent will be accessible at `http://localhost:1080`.
+- LLM Agent URL: The mock LLM agent will be accessible at `http://localhost:8080`.

-### 2. Create a New Endpoint `/recommendations`
+### 3. Create a New Endpoint `/recommendations`

 - **Method**: POST
-- **Description**: Accepts a JSON payload containing user preferences, generates personalized recommendations using the mock LLM agent, saves them in the database, and returns them in the response.
+- **Description**: Accepts a JSON payload containing user preferences, generates personalized recommendations using the mock LLM agent, saves them in the cache, and returns them in the response.
 - **Request Body Example**:
   ```json
   {